shikkik/BarangaySystem/README.md

 Features:

-Resident and Staff account CRUD
+CRUD functions, Barangay Data Queries and Searches.
 Authentication for Admin, Staff, End-user.
 Admin and Staff dashboard overview with automated weekly and monthly reports and automated chair table and tent stocks overview.
 Document requests such as "Tent, Table, Chair Rental" "Barangay ID" "Barangay Clearance" "Certificate of Indigency" "Business Permit" "Peace and Order Report"